AbdAllahKarajay/CleanPro/DESIGN_SYSTEM.md

 ---

-*This design system is maintained by the CleanPro development team and should be updated as the app evolves.*
+*This design system is maintained by the Beti development team and should be updated as the app evolves.*